Reicoln/light_bottom_navigation_bar_plus/README.md

 ## 📖 Additional Information

 This package enhances the original **light_bottom_navigation_bar** by adding:
-- Text labels under icons for better accessibility and clarity.
+- Text title under icons for better accessibility and clarity.
 - More flexible customization options for developers.

 Contributions, bug reports, or feature requests are welcome on the GitHub repository.